 To know your KYC status, you can use your application number or PAN card number on the application portal.

-To update KYC status periodically, you would need to provide a copy of the identity proof and a copy of the address proof, as mentioned on the list of Officially Valid Documents (OVDs) of the Government of India.
+To update the KYC status periodically, you will have to provide a copy of the identity proof and a copy of the address proof, as mentioned in the list of Officially Valid Documents (OVDs) of the Government of India.

-Yes, KYC carried out by designated KYC Registration Agencies (KRA) is a safe and hassle-free process.
+Yes, KYC is safe as it is carried out by designated KYC Registration Agencies (KRA).

-No, any investment you make requires you to complete your KYC registration.
+No, you cannot make investments without completing your KYC registration.
 Once you have completed your KYC through any of the SEBI-approved entities, you are not required to immediately do another KYC.
 You might, however, be required to periodically update your KYC information.